warmCabin/mm2_flicker_ender/readme.md

 ## Orderings

 - Canonical: The order of objects as laid out in memory.
 Health bars appear behind everything else.
-- Health Bars in Front: Canonical order, but health bars are in front.
+- Recommended: A modified drawing order that I think looks best.
+Health bars appear in front of everything else, and bosses are shifted to draw behind Mega Man's projectiles.

 ## Alternating

 The `alternating` flag respects the specfied drawing order and reverses it every frame, in case a set drawing order unnerves you!
+I recognize that enforcing a set drawing order on a game that does not have one can lead to some visibility issues.
 Try `--order canonical --alternating` (or `-ao canonical` if you prefer) to get as close to the real game as possible.